(witch = wise woman. Something I endeavor to be.)

 Yes to sharing scary stories with children...

 We all want to believe that childhood is a time of endless bliss.
-That worries and fears are foreign to the mind of every child.
-But this desire may leave your child unequipped to deal with their fears--great and small.
+That worries and fears are foreign to the mind of every child, but this desire may leave your child unequipped to deal with their fears--great and small.

 Few times in life are you as vulnerable as you are in childhood.
 Where you go, what you do, who you meet are largely beyond your control.
 Your parents go to work and leave you in the care of an adult you just meet.
 You're outside playing and your neighbour's snarling dog confronts you.
-What do you do?

 'It's a spooky time to be a kid... let's give them some tools to cope with it.' -writes Greg Ruth in his article Why Horror is Good for You and Even Better for Your Kid